amrshahin-12/guessNumber_js/README.md

 # Guess My Number!

-A fun and interactive number guessing game built with vanilla JavaScript, HTML, and CSS.

 Guess My Number is a classic number guessing game where players try to guess a secret number between 1 and 20.
 The game provides feedback on whether your guess is too high or too low, and tracks your score and high score across multiple games.

 ## How to Play